-Walks Near Opotiki and the Waioeka Gorge
+Walks Around Opotiki and the Waioeka Gorge

 When exploring the Bay of Plenty or finishing an epic road trip on the Pacific Coast Highway, don’t miss the town of Opotiki!
 For hikers and mountain bikers, there are plenty of trails to explore.
-Whether you prefer quiet coastal trails or mountainous missions through the forest, there are Opotiki walks for every type of backpacker.
+Whether you prefer quiet coastal trails or mountainous missions through the forest, there are Opotiki walks for every type of traveller.

 Near the township of Opotiki, there’s the awesome Hukutaia Domain full of rare native forest to casually walk around without committing to a multi-day mission.
 Along the coast, you have the likes of the Dunes Trail with sweeping beach scenery.
 Travel down the Waioeka Gorge, and there’s a selection of backcountry experiences from the easy-going Tauranga Bridge Track to the mighty Moanui, Tawa and Koranga tracks.